zelon88/HRCloud2/README.md

 # HRCloud2
 A WIP private Cloud Platform.

+# Screenshots
 https://github.com/zelon88/HRCloud2/blob/master/Screenshots/Screenshot_HRCloud2_10_11_16_18.png
 https://github.com/zelon88/HRCloud2/blob/master/Screenshots/Screenshot_HRCloud2_9-8-16_12.png

+# A Secure, Private Cloud Storage Platform for your Home Server!

 The HRCloud2 is a personal Cloud Platform that includes all the same functionality as a standard end-user based Cloud platform.
 With HRCloud2 you can perform all your favorite bash and command line tools just by selecting checkboxes and cliking buttons, from anywhere.